 Today, I am lucky to be on the Infrastructure Project Finance team at ______, where I had the “eureka!” moment for my career trajectory, after representing institutional investors, investment banks, and target companies in some of the most innovative, groundbreaking renewable energy deals in my country.

 Team-working to structure a $100 million mezzanine financing for a solar energy company, I witnessed how new investing solutions are tailored.
 The Decision Brief method, invented at Columbia by Dean Hubbard, will be the ideal tool for me to hone such problem-solving skills, and redirect them from my previous experience in the military and as a lawyer.
 The opportunity to study with professors such as Bruce Greenwald, a leading authority on Value Investing, will complement those skills with a deeper understanding of investing considerations, another gap of mine.

 Electives such as Introduction to Venturing, and Strategy For High Tech Companies also came highly recommended by a Columbia alumnus I’ve spoken with, to help me think strategically about renewable energy project venturing.

-With almost 40% international students, representing over 50 countries, Columbia will help me develop leadership and management skills in a true international context, while I contribute to my classmates’ learning experience from my own.
-I intend to take full advantage of the opportunity through a club membership.
+With almost 40% international students, representing over 50 countries, Columbia will help me develop leadership and management skills in a truly international context, while I contribute to my classmates’ learning experience from my own.
+I intend to take full advantage of the opportunity through club membership.